-The clear cubic form of the 23 story, 840,000 ft² German Stock Exchange building offers the optimum surface area to volume ratio for exceptional low-energy performance, and is the result of extensive building massing and optimization studies.
-The building enclosure provides a high level of thermal comfort and energy performance through operable triple-pane windows that allow for natural ventilation for maximum user comfort for the facility’s 2,400 employees.
+The cubic form of the 23 story, 840,000 ft² German Stock Exchange building offers the optimum surface area to volume ratio for exceptional low-energy performance, and is the result of extensive building massing and optimization studies.
+The building enclosure provides a high level of thermal comfort and energy performance through operable triple-pane windows that allow for natural ventilation with maximum user comfort for the facility’s 2,400 employees.

 << Back to Case Study Page